therealexpertai/nlapi-python/README.md

     WikiDataId   Q28515

-Springfield has been recognize as [Q28515](https://www.wikidata.org/wiki/Q28515) on Wikidata, that is the Q-id for Springfied, IL (i.e.not for Springfield in Vermont o in California)
+Springfield has been recognized as [Q28515](https://www.wikidata.org/wiki/Q28515) on Wikidata, that is the Q-id for Springfield, IL (i.e.not for Springfield in Vermont o in California)

 ### Key Elements
-*Key elements* are identified from the document as main sentences, main keywords, main lemmas and relevant topics; let's focus on the main lemmas of the document.
+*Key elements* are identified from the document as main sentences, main keywords, main lemmas and relevant topics; let's focus on the main lemmas of the document; each lemma is provided with a relevance score.

 ```python